instant CE certificate!

 Instead of venting your wrath at someone that should have, would have, could have done something, how about trying the harmless options of beating pillows, screaming as you drive on the interstate by yourself, going for a walk or other physical things that may release body tension?
 How about trying to clarify your feelings?
 These forms of holiday "acting out" or releasing do not stir up other people and perpetuate the cycle your criticism and lack of happiness.

-On this track, we discussed how your perception of the world defines joy and happiness in your life, as well as a "Criticism Analysis" exercise and venting strategies.
+In this section, we discussed how your perception of the world defines joy and happiness in your life, as well as a "Criticism Analysis" exercise and venting strategies.

-The next track will discuss with "Is Forgiving possible?"
+The next section will discuss with "Is Forgiving possible?"

 QUESTION 1

 Your world, holidays included, has surprisingly little effect on your happiness until you do what?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents